How to Feed a Baby Blue Jay?

 Feeding baby birds require patience and gentle handling.
 Use a pair of blunt-ended tweezers to offer food, and aim for the back of the throat to stimulate swallowing.
 Never force-feed, as it could lead to injuries or distress.

-ALSO READ: Are Hummingbird Feeders Bad?
+ALSO READ: How to Keep Hummingbird Feeders from Dripping?

 Frequency and Amount of Feeding